cskemp/chinesecharacters/generate_data/README.md

 CLD, CCD, handwritten simplified and handwritten traditional data need to be downloaded and placed into the data folder manually, and then main.py will take care of the rest.

-Upon completing this step, your root datafolder should look like this:
+Upon completing this step, your root datafolder should contain the following files:

-data_folder/

     chineselexicaldatabase2.1.csv

     ccd.tsv

     CASIA-HWDB_Test

     cleaned_data

 #### CLD: Chinese Lexical Database